Water / Flood Restoration Category 3 Losses

 - Monitor job daily.
 Record all drying data and keep accurate records.

 - Dispose of any non-dryable items.
-Ensure you document and have approval of the homeowner/insurance company before you do.
+Ensure you document and have the approval of the homeowner/insurance company before you do.

 - Reinstall carpet with new pad after drying is complete.